-Opinion | With Trump now headed to Walter Reed, even GOP senators are in danger
+Opinion | Trump’s recklessness on the virus is now threatening GOP Senators

 Two people from the event have now tested positive for the novel coronavirus.
 Which raises a question: Has Trump’s reckless approach to the disease threatened to infect the GOP Senate caucus, putting Republican senators in danger as well?
-If so, what will that mean for the whole Senate, and for Barrett’s confirmation hearing?
+If so, what would that mean for the whole Senate, and for Barrett’s confirmation hearing?

-Trump has already put himself in danger, since he has now tested positive: In fact, the White House just announced he’s being taken to Walter Reed, out of an “abundance of caution.”
-Mystery surrounds his current physical state, with the White House saying he has “mild symptoms” and his campaign postponing upcoming events.
+The White House just announced that Trump is being taken to Walter Reed, out of an “abundance of caution.”
+Earlier, the White House said he has “mild symptoms” and his campaign postponed upcoming events.

 Now other parts of the government appear under threat.

 Sen. Mike Lee (R-Utah) announced Friday that he had tested positive for coronavirus.
-He was in the Rose Garden on Saturday: In video of the event, he is seen hugging two people who appear to be old friends.
+He was in the Rose Garden last Saturday: In video of the event, he is seen hugging two people who appear to be old friends.

 The Rev. John I. Jenkins, the president of the University of Notre Dame, where Barrett teaches, was at the event as well, not wearing a mask.
 He has also tested positive.

 Others present included Attorney General William P. Barr and White House adviser Kellyanne Conway, and Sens.
-Josh Hawley (R-Mo.) and Ben Sasse (R-Neb.) (who, unlike most guests, wore a mask, but left it exposing his nose).
+Josh Hawley (R-Mo.) and Ben Sasse (R-Neb.) — who, unlike most guests, wore a mask, but left it exposing his nose.

 Here’s video:

-It’s hard to determine the significance of Barrett’s appearance, because as The Post reports, she tested positive this summer and has since recovered.
+The Post reported Friday that Barrett tested positive over the summer and has since recovered.

 Still, all this comes after Trump and his crew may have placed people at risk during the debate.
-The only people who were supposed to go unmasked were Trump, Joe Biden, and moderator Chris Wallace.
+The only people who were supposed to go unmasked were Trump, Joe Biden and moderator Chris Wallace.
 But once there, nearly the entire Trump entourage, including family members and staff, removed their masks.

 The Saturday gathering appears even worse, though to be clear, we don’t yet know whether it actually was a superspreader event.